 HelpLine endorses the public health approach to preventing depression and suicide.
-Our programs use a universal strategy that ensures every person, without regard to exposure of the problem, has access to improving their mental wellness, knowledge, attitudes, and skills related to these issues.
+Our programs use a universal strategy that ensures every person, without regard to exposure to the problem, has access to improving their mental wellness, knowledge, attitudes, and skills related to these issues.

 Signs of Depression and Suicide*